-• Training Utilization and Preservation Survey (TUP-S)-New.
+- Training Utilization and Preservation Survey (TUP-S)-New.
 The Training Utilization and Preservation Survey (TUP-S) is a quantitative, computer-assisted telephone interview that will be administered to a random sample of trainees two months following the training.
 The TUP-S will assess trainee knowledge retention and gatekeeper behavior, particularly behavior related to identifying youth at risk.
 The TUP-S will ask trainees to provide demographic information about individuals they have identified at risk, information about the subsequent referrals or supports provided by the trainee, and any available information about services accessed by the at-risk individual.
 An average of 2,000 participants per year will be sampled.
-The TUP-S includes 26 items and will take approximately 15 minutes to complete.

-• Training Utilization and Preservation Key Informant Interview (TUP-I)-Revised.
+The TUP-S includes 26 items and will take approximately 10 minutes to complete. - Training Utilization and Preservation Key Informant Interview (TUP-1)-Revision.
 The TUP-I is a qualitative follow-up interview that is targeted towards locally developed and understudied standardized training curricula as well as towards particular understudied gatekeeper trainee populations.
 The TUP-I will be administered to respondents two months following the training experience to assess whether the suicide prevention knowledge, skills or techniques learned through training were utilized and had an impact on youth.
 On average, the TUP-I will be administered to 100 respondents per year.
-The interviews are semistructured and open ended.
-The TUP-I includes 22 items and will take approximately 40 minutes to complete.
+The interviews are semistructured and open-ended.
+The TUP includes 22 items and will take approximately 40 minutes to complete.

-Referral Network Survey (RNS)- Revised.
+- Referral Network Survey (RNS)- Revision.
 The Referral Network Survey (RNS) will be administered to representatives of youth-serving organizations or agencies that form referral networks supporting youth identified at risk.
 The RNS examines how collaboration and integration are used for sharing and transferring knowledge, resources, and technology among State/Tribal Program agencies and organizational stakeholders, how these networks influence referral mechanisms and service availability, policies and protocols regarding followup for youths who have attempted suicide and who are at risk for suicide, and access to electronic databases.
 Most State/Tribal grantees will select a single referral network for this survey, the average size of the network is 11 agencies/organizations and there will be 2 respondents per agency.
 The RNS will be administered to referral networks on an annual basis over the period of the grant.
 On average, 1,056 respondents per year will complete the RNS.
 Questions on the RNS are multiplechoice, Likert-scale, and open-ended.
-The RNS includes 28 items and will take approximately 40 minutes to complete.

-- Early Identification, Referral and Follow up Aggregate Screening Form (EIRF-S)-State/Tribal grantees are also required to report aggregate screening information for all youth screened as part of their suicide prevention programs.
+The RNS includes 28 items and will take approximately 30 minutes to complete. - Early Identification, Referral and Follow up Aggregate Screening Form-State/Tribal grantees are also required to report aggregate screening information for all youth screened as part of their suicide prevention programs.
 These data are aggregated from existing data sources.
-Grantees are responsible for aggregating these data and submitting to the cross-site evaluation team using the Early Identification, Referral and Follow up Aggregate Screening Form.
-Grantees are required to submit information on a quarterly basis, and it is estimated that abstracting this information will take 20 minutes. - Early Identification, Referral and Follow Up Analyses (EIRF)-State/Tribal grantees are required to share existing data with the cross-site evaluation team on the youth identified at risk as a result of early identification activities, the types of services these youth are referred for, and whether these youth receive services within 3 months of the referral.
-Grantees are required to submit information on a quarterly basis, and it is estimated that abstracting this information will take 60 minutes.
+Grantees are responsible for aggregating these data and submitting to the cross-site evaluation team using the Early Identification, Referral and Follow up Aggregate Screening Form. - Early Identification, Referral and Follow Up Analyses-State/Tribal grantees are required to share existing data with the cross-site evaluation team on the number of youth identified at risk as a result of early identification activities, referred for services, and who present for services.